Noisy-le-Grand: Demographics

-Like a lot of other Seine-Saint-Denis cities, the commune is very cosmopolitan, home of many communities, with a lot of its locals coming from various continents and countries.
+Like many other Seine-Saint-Denis cities, the commune is very cosmopolitan, home of many communities, with many of its locals coming from various continents and countries.
 It has a large African population, mostly from sub-Saharan countries (Senegal, Mali, Ivory Coast and many others) and East Asian countries, such as China, Vietnam and Cambodia.
 The city also includes significant, but less numerous, communities from Portugal and North African countries like Morocco and Algeria.
 Recently, the department, and the Parisian suburbs in general, has seen a new wave of immigration coming from Eastern Europe.
 Noisy-le-Grand now has communities from former Eastern Bloc countries like Romania, Bulgaria and Russia.

 As of 1998 there were 2,700 East Asians in Noisy le Grand, making up about 5-6% of the city; many of them lived in the same complexes occupied by Africans and other foreigners, and Asians were widely distributed around the commune.

 Administration

 The canton of Noisy-le-Grand comprises two communes: Noisy-le-Grand and Gournay-sur-Marne.
+The Hôtel de Ville was completed in 1865.